crt0512/sublime-music/BUILD.md

 ## Linux

-You need `python3` (3.10 or newer), `pip`, GNU make and at runtime GTK3 with PyGObject and libmpv for building nomatter what Linux you're on.
+You need `python3` (technically 3.10 or newer, 3.13/3.14 recommended), `pip`, GNU make and at runtime GTK3 with PyGObject and libmpv for building nomatter what Linux you're on.

 ### Installation via deb Package